 You have a killer idea for the next big app, but the steps required to make that dream a reality are a complete mystery.
 Lucky for you, we at Fyresite want to make this process collaborative and transparent.
-Here’s a look at our eight-step process for building a mobile or web application.
+Here’s a look at our eight-step process for building a mobile or web application: starting with this video.

 Phase I: Discovery & Technical Specification

 The first step to building a complex software system, such as a custom mobile or web application, always starts with a technical specification or spec sheet.
 A spec sheet is a project blueprint that includes feature lists, a screen count, process flow charts, lo-fi wireframes, feature list time estimates, a design budget, a development budget, development timelines, a payment structure, and a contingency budget.
 This software blueprint will keep the project in scope and on budget.

 Wireframing is the next step before designing.
 We use UXPin to create hi-fi wireframes, but other common wireframing tools include Sketch, Invision, and Framer.
 Wireframing helps our designers and developers agree that the designs are within spec and that additional features are not being added unintentionally.

 UI/UX design is one of the most important steps in the development of a mobile or web application because it’s the part of the product that users are in direct contact with.
 Not only must it follow modern UI trends, but it must also be intuitive, effortless to use, and easy to translate to programming.
 Since complex designs can increase development time and overall scope creep, developers must review designs to point out areas that could cause increased development.
 The use of design patterns is key to keeping UI consistent and development time down.
 We use a combination of UXPin, Sketch, Invision, and Avocode to create our designs and pass assets to the software engineers.
 Our UI/UX team specializes in developing an intuitive human-centered experience that resonates with users.
 To find out what our design team can do for you, please drop us a line through our contact form.